 Now

-I've opened a new growing season for my year long 2024/25 Grow Your Own Cut Flowers Course on the plots.
-Every year I learn more, developing the program; this time round I've got two smaller more intimate groups rather than one large one and that's working really well.
+Half way through the growing season of my year long 2024/25 Grow Your Own Cut Flowers Course on the plots.
+This time round I've got two smaller more intimate groups rather than one large one and that's working really well.
+I'm starting a new monthly Saturday class on the 'Art & Craft of Growing Cut Flowers'.

 I’m deep into a project with Capel Manor, London’s environmental college on a new Floriculture course that will enrol September 2025.
 This is so exciting.
 To my knowledge, this will be the first of its kind, growing cut flowers naturally (chemical free), harvesting and arranging with reusable sustainable mechanics over a year for adults.